-The part of Git Extensions you're going to use the most is the Repository Explorer (right-click on the Git enlistement directory from the Windows Explorer to find it, it's called
+The part of Git Extensions you're going to use the most is the Repository Explorer (right-click on the Git enlistment directory from the Windows Explorer to find it, it's called

-For example, to get the lastest changes from GitHub, just click
+For example, to get the latest changes from GitHub, just click

 The repository explorer gives you a view of all the branching and merging that has been going on on the server.
 You can examine each change, read its description and view diffs.
 You can also right-click a change and update your local repository to it by clicking